michaelmiscanuk/SReality-Dashboard-with-Plotly-and-Dash/README.md

 # This project will let you examine and analyze SReality using Plotly / Dash Dashboard.

 # Setup

 Install all libraries from requirements.txt

 # RUN

-Running sreality_df_plotly_dash.py will start a server and open a browser window with the plotly dashboard.
+Running sreality_df_plotly_dash.py (from terminal - .\sreality_df_plotly_dash.py) will start a server and open a browser window with the plotly dashboard.

 # Filter Properties

 To change filters to different property types - change defaults in the function get_property_links in sreality_scrape.py file - according to the function description.

 # Plotly for Different Data

 Plotly Dashboard (sreality_df_plotly_dash.py) can be used to any other table data - with some minor changes in the code - where you need to list a names of columns from YOUR data.

 In the function clean_property_df() - columns variable - list all columns from your data that will be selected for analysis